Isaac Harker

 Isaac Harker (born October 26, 1995) is an American professional football quarterback.
 He played college football at Indiana State and Colorado Mines.
+He played in the CFL for the Saskatchewan Roughriders and the Arena Football League for the Billings Outlaws.
+He was the professional QB who did the stunt double throwing work for Glen Powell in the Chad Powers TV series.

 College career

 Harker played college football for Indiana State from 2014 to 2017 and for Colorado Mines in 2018.
+He finished his college career with totals of 7,117 passing yards, 61 passing touchdowns, 26 interceptions, and five rushing touchdowns.